darrenjw/djwhacks/scala/breeze-blas/Readme.md

 ## Setting netlib properties in Scala projects

 Exactly how you set system properties depends on exactly how you are building and running your Scala code.
 However, some build tools will read the environment variable `JAVA_OPTS`, so setting this will very often work.
-For example, if you are using a bash-like shell, you could set a relevent property with something like:
+For example, if you are using a bash-like shell, you could set a relevant property with something like:
 ```bash
 export JAVA_OPTS="-Ddev.ludovic.netlib.blas.nativeLib=libblas.so"
 ```